-Let’s analyse this developing trend further.
+Let’s analyze this developing trend further.

 Marketing to China it's also an Agency